 MCAT: The School of Medicine Columbia will continue to require a MCAT score for the 2021-22 application cycle.
-The last MCAT test date for consideration this cycle will submitting your AMCAS application, please login to your AMCAS application and add application and add your new MCAT testing date.
+The last MCAT test date for consideration this cycle was submitting your AMCAS application, please login to your AMCAS application and add application and add your new MCAT testing date.
 We will receive your new score automatically secondary application and all pending MCAT scores.